-It can feel frustrating seeing your variable interest rate rise with LIBOR.
+It can feel frustrating seeing your variable interest rate rise with SOFR.
 But even if interest rates rise, variable rates often still save money over the longer term.
 Consider this example:

 Note that in the example, the loan is larger earlier in the term before the borrower has paid much of it off.
 In a rising rate environment, that is also when the interest rate is lowest.
 By the time the interest rate has risen, the total loan balance is much smaller.
 That means that even though the variable rate increased from 4% to 8% over the life of the loan, you’d still end up paying less in interest than you would if you had selected the 6% fixed rate from the beginning.

 For context, in the last 20 years, interest rates have never increased more than five percentage points in a five-year period.